jonathangjertsen/Send/README.md

 Provide `send()` with an array defining your request to perform that request.
 The result is returned as a string.

-Here is the simplest possible use-case, which retrieves the example.org frontpage and prints it:
+Here is the simplest possible use-case, which retrieves the example.org frontpage and prints it.
+You can test this by serving the repo and going to Send/examples/example.php on localhost.

     <?php
     require_once __DIR__.'path/to/vendor/autoload.php';